-The ability to understand social situations is a central issue in the study of ASD and it includes the understanding of social cues, social vigilance, and executive social abilities (Carreras et al., 2014; Ford & Tisak, 1983).
-Evidence suggests that participants with ASD showed difficulty in judging social appropriateness in situations presented through a video (Loveland et al., 2001) and they provide strange and inappropriate explanations to comics displaying events involving social inappropriateness (Nah and Poon, 2011).
-One of the accepted models for explaining the understanding of social situations, the intentions and needs of the other is the social information processing (SIP) model (Dowswell & Chessor, 2014).
-Accordingly, to behave appropriately and effectively in everyday situations, an individual has to process social information effectively, to perceive and interpret social cues accurately, to understand the goals, intentions and needs of the other in the context of the social situation, and finally to use all this knowledge to behave appropriately (Carreras et al., 2014).
-Evidence suggests a link between ToM ability (as assessed by a false-belief understanding), Efs, and understanding of social situations (Razza & Blair, 2009).
-As indicated by the DSM5 (APA, 2013) individuals with ASD exhibit difficulties in social understanding, appropriate use of gestures and social skills, maintaining friendships, engaging in social play, and inferencing about social scripts (Bauminger-Zviely, 2013; Dennis et al., 2001; Machintosh & Dissanayake, 2006).
-These difficulties may negatively affect social interactions (Chung et al., 2007; Bauminger-Zviely, 2013).
-The current study seeks to assess social understanding among school children with ASD and TD children, using a questionnaire for understanding social situations and furthermore, to examine for the first time its link with idiom and irony comprehension.
-Apparently, there is a shared denominator in these abilities (figurative language and social situations understanding): processing social information necessitates to perceive, remember, and interpret social contexts using cues, as well as to understand the intentions of the other (Dennis et al., 2001).
+The ability to understand social situations is a central issue in the study of ASD.
+This ability includes the understanding of social cues, social vigilance, and executive social abilities (Carreras et al., 2014; Ford & Tisak, 1983).
+Evidence suggests that participants with ASD experience difficulty judging social appropriateness in situations viewed in video format (Loveland et al., 2001), and that their explanations about comics portraying events involving social inappropriateness are generally unusual and inappropriate (Nah & Poon, 2011).
+One of the accepted models for explaining the understanding of both social situations and the intentions and needs of others is the social information processing (SIP) model (Dowswell & Chessor, 2014).
+According to the SIP model, to behave appropriately and effectively in everyday situations, an individual needs to process social information effectively, perceive and interpret social cues accurately, understand the goals, intentions, and needs of the other in the context of the social situation, and, finally, use all this knowledge to behave appropriately (Carreras et al., 2014).
+Evidence suggests a link between ToM ability (as assessed by a false-belief understanding task), EFs, and understanding of social situations (Razza & Blair, 2009).
+As the DSM-5 (APA, 2013) indicates, individuals with ASD exhibit difficulties in social understanding, appropriate use of gestures and social skills, maintaining friendships, engaging in social play, and making inferences about social scripts (Bauminger-Zviely, 2013; Dennis et al., 2001; Macintosh & Dissanayake, 2006).
+These difficulties may negatively affect social interactions (Bauminger-Zviely, 2013; Chung et al., 2007).
+Using a questionnaire focused on their understanding of social situations, the current study seeks to assess social understanding among school children with ASD and among TD children while also examining, for the first time, the link between social understanding and idiom and irony comprehension.
+There appears to be a common denominator underlying the understanding of social situations and figurative language: processing social information demands the ability to perceive, remember, and interpret social contexts using cues, and to understand the intentions of the other (Dennis et al., 2001).
 These abilities, at least in part, are also required for processing idioms and irony.